Skip to main content

 Query substitutions

-In the query format, we will specify symbol iteration from a to zzzz, , this method allows maximum rotation of search results and retrieval of many new unique results:
+In the query format, we will specify a character range from a to zzzz; this method allows for maximum rotation of search results and obtaining many new unique results:

 $query {az:a:zzzz}

-This macro will create 475254 additional queries for each initial search query, which will total 4 x 475254 = 1901016 search queries.
-The number is impressive, but it is not a problem at all for A-Parser.
-At a speed of 2000 requests per minute, such a task will be processed in just 16 hours.
+This macro will create 475254 additional queries for each initial search query, which in total will give 4 x 475254 = 1901016 search queries; the figure is impressive, but it is not a problem at all for A-Parser.
+At a speed of 2000 queries per minute, such a task will be processed in just 16 hours.

-A-Parser supports flexible results formatting thanks to the built-in templating engine Template Toolkit, which allows it to output results in an arbitrary form, as well as in a structured format, for example CSV or JSON
+A-Parser supports flexible result formatting thanks to the built-in template engine Template Toolkit, which allows it to output results in arbitrary form, as well as in structured formats like CSV or JSON

 Default output